Recognition of Prior Learning / Credit Transfer Policy

 5. Credit Transfer Arrangements

 An articulation agreement is an agreement between the College and another institution to document and publicise a specifically approved pathway for progression between a program at the other institution and a College award program, involving specific credit arrangements.
 The amount of credit granted under an articulation agreement is subject to the credit limits prescribed in this policy.
 Articulation agreements within the provisions of this policy are approved by the Academic Board.
-As of this policy update, no such agreement exists.

 6. Time Limit on Credit